Johnnycake: The Bahamas

 In the Bahamas, "Johnny cake" refers to a bread made with flour, sugar, butter, and water.
 After being kneaded, the bread is baked until lightly browned, and has a soft and malleable middle.
 This bread is usually eaten with soup or on its own.
 The common bread consumed in the Bahamas in 1725 was made of corn and flour.
 According to Mark Catesby, an English naturalist who visited North America and the Caribbean in the early 1700s, "Their bread is made of Maiz, or Indian Corn, and also of Wheat; the first they cultivate, but not sufficient for their consumption.
 Wheat is imported to them in Flour from the Northern Colonies."

-The Boney M music disco group sang about Johnny Cakes in their song, "Brown Girl in the Ring", eating fried fish and Johnny Cakes on Saturday night.
+The lyrics of the West Indian children's song "Brown Girl in the Ring" include the lines "I remember one Saturday night / we had fried fish and johnnycakes".